Siddharth Ashvin Shah, M.D., M.P.H.

 Trauma has myriad causes and potentially long-term effects

-It comes in many shapes, sizes, and forms – big traumas, little traumas, vicarious trauma, sub-threshold trauma, Adverse Childhood Events (ACEs).
+It comes in many shapes, sizes, shapes, and forms – big traumas, little traumas, vicarious trauma, sub-threshold trauma, Adverse Childhood Events (ACEs).
 In addition to those very public and blatant causes mentioned above, private traumas are commonplace from emotional neglect, accidents, illnesses, addiction, medical procedures, hunger, homelessness.
 Another hidden source for trauma?
 Bullying at work.
 Though it’s impossible to cover the full gamut, here’s a high-level list of occupational traumas:

 - Acutely disturbing work experiences without adequate interpersonal support